 Dinner with World Changers

-BACK BY POPULAR DEMAND!
-Our most popular event series, hosts an award winning social entrepreneur every Thurs this fall.
+Our most popular event series, hosts an award winning social entrepreneur every Thurs this SPRING.
 Students have a rare opportunity to meet successful social entrepreneurs and have an intimate conversation with them to learn more about their experience launching their initiative, changing systems, failing and iterating.
 Past speakers include thought leaders and awardees ranging from Forbes 30 Under 30s, Echoing Green, White House Fellows and Shark Tank Winners.